 Our Learning Teams

-Welcome to Uenuku.
-We are a team of 4 Teachers and 2 Teacher Aides working with the most junior students in the school – mainly New Entrants (NE) and Year 1 children.
-We work in a large collaborative teaching space, with dedicated home class bases.
-We aim to establish a fun, happy and safe environment for our tamariki where they feel cared for and comfortable to learn through a range of play-based and explicit teaching opportunities covering all aspects of the curriculum.
+We are a team of 4 Teachers working with the most junior students in the school – New Entrants (NE) and Year 1 children.
+We work in a large collaborative teaching space, with dedicated home classes.
+We provide a fun, happy and safe environment for our tamariki where they feel cared for and comfortable to learn through a range of play-based and explicit teaching opportunities covering all aspects of the curriculum.

-We are a team of 6 teachers and 5 teacher aides who work with our senior students (years 4-6), based in Rooms 10 to 13.
+We are a team of 3 teachers and 2 teacher aides who work with our senior students (years 5-6), based in Rooms 10, 11 and 12.